tolu1123/organickFarm/readme.md

 I appreciate my parents for their loving support, care and guidance during the burnouts and _heavy eyes_.

+Finally all glory and praise goes to Jehovah for the gifts of men, humanity, support, love he gave me throughout the building of this project.

 ## Contact 📬📧

 If you have any questions, feedback, or suggestions,or you want to know what i will be doing next😜.
 I will love to hear from you!
 Feel free to reach out to me through: